Home

 Choose Convenience

 Above all, choose a location that is easy to get to and convenient.
-Most of your trips to your compost will be from your kitchen (food scraps), so the compost location should be as close as practically possible.
+Most of your trips to your compost will be from your kitchen (food scraps), so the location of your compost should be as close as practically possible.
 It should be placed as not be in the way of family and pet traffic.

 Caution – Do not place your compost near areas where animals are able to defecate, because feces harbor pathogens that are harmful to humans.